-Access to the lava tubes is only by guided tour.
+Access to the lava tubes is only available by guided tour by Undara Experience and Bedrock Village.
 Concealed holes where the tubes have collapsed, a confusing landscape, and high carbon dioxide levels in some tubes, make the lava tube area dangerous for visitors without an experienced guide.
 The Kalkani Crater rim is accessible to the public without a tour guide.

 The Kalkani day-use area has wheelchair-accessible toilets.
-Road Cave has ramps and a lift that can be accessed as part of a guided tour.
+Road Cave has ramps and a lift that can be accessed as part of a guided tour by Undara Experience and Bedrock Village.
 For more information, see the tourism information links.

 Make safety a priority when visiting this national park.

 - Wear sunscreen, a hat, protective clothing and sturdy footwear.

 - Always carry water and try to walk in the cooler part of the day.